Tarzan yell: Appearances

-Moon used the Tarzan yell in The Ollie & Moon Show, Episode 34 titled: "The Malaysian Butterfly Chase" while Moon and Tua played a game chasing after Ollie's special explorer's hat.

 Trademark

 The sound itself is a registered trademark and service mark, owned by Edgar Rice Burroughs, Inc.

 Recognition of the trademark's registration within the European Union is uncertain.
 In late 2007, the Office for Harmonization in the Internal Market (OHIM) determined that attempts by ERB, Inc. to maintain such trademark must fail legally, reasoning that "[w]hat has been filed as a graphic representation is from the outset not capable of serving as a graphic representation of the applied-for sound ...
 The examiner was therefore correct to refuse the attribution of a filing date."
 Regardless, the trademark registration was updated in 2010 (to include slot machines) and 2014 (to include online use).

 Other Tarzan yells

 The first ever version of the yell can be found in the part-sound serial Tarzan the Tiger (1929).
 This version is described as a "Nee-Yah!" noise.